-The mini-alpine is a relatively new breed that is obtained by breeding a standard alpine doe (female) to a nigerian dwarf buck (male).
-Both the alpine and nigerian dwarf are dairy breeds so the mini-alpine is in fact still a dairy goat.
+The mini-alpine is a relatively new breed that is obtained by breeding a standard alpine doe (female) to a Nigerian dwarf buck (male).
+Both the alpine and Nigerian dwarf are dairy breeds so the mini-alpine is in fact still a dairy goat.
 It is best to use registered animals so that you can keep track of the genes that you are working with.
-If you are looking for a goat that is small but still has the ability to produce nearly the same amount of milk content as a standard sized goat then the mini-alpine may be just what you are looking for.
-The mini-alpine is in between the size of a standard alpine and a nigerian dwarf.
+If you are looking for a goat that is small but still has the ability to produce nearly the same amount of milk content as a standard-sized goat then the mini-alpine may be just what you are looking for.
+The mini-alpine is in between the size of a standard alpine and a Nigerian dwarf.
 A mini-alpine eats less than a standard alpine and yet produces nearly the same amount of milk.
-In addition to that they don't need as much space to live in although giving them plenty of room and pasture space will keep them healthy and happy.
-Also, there is the bonus of multiple kids at birth since the nigerian dwarf gene is now included.
-The mini-alpine has erect ears, straight nose, and a very dairy character.
-Many mini-alpines still hold the traditional markings of the standard alpines but with the added nigerian dwarf gene kids also are born with some very interesting, flashy markings.
+In addition to that, they don't need as much space to live in although giving them plenty of room and pasture space will keep them healthy and happy.
+Also, there is the bonus of multiple kids at birth since the Nigerian dwarf gene is now included.
+The mini-alpine has erect ears, a straight nose, and a very dairy character.
+Many mini-alpines still hold the traditional markings of the standard alpines but with the added Nigerian dwarf gene kids also are born with some very interesting, flashy markings.

 Generations & Purebred Status

 Mini-alpines will start at the beginning as all new/experimental breeds do.
-When your first kid is born from a nigerian/alpine breeding that kid is a first generation mini-alpine.
+When your first kid is born from a Nigerian/alpine breeding that kid is a first-generation mini-alpine.
 If the kid is from registered parents the kid is also eligible to be registered in a mini-goat registry.
 A breeder must go through six generations of mini-alpine to finally reach purebred status.
-Below is a link of breeding's that show how to get to the next step in your breeding program.
-In order to achieve the next generation you as the breeder must breed the same generations together or breed back a generation or two to get the quality you want in your herd.
+Below is a link to breeding that shows how to get to the next step in your breeding program.
+In order to achieve the next generation you as the breeder must breed the same generations together or breed back a generation or two to get the quality, you want in your herd.

-Any breeding's that do not go "forward" stay at the highest generation parent.
+Any breeding that does not go "forward" stays at the highest generation parent.
 So if you have a doe that is a 2nd or F2 and she is bred to a 1st or F1 then the kid that is born will be an F2 as well.

 Mini-Alpines Are Fun!